vanandrew/brainextractor/README.md

 # brainextractor
-A reimplementation of FSL's Brain Extraction Tool in Python.
+A re-implementation of FSL's Brain Extraction Tool in Python.

 Follows the algorithm as described in: